WSHAPER/qemu-docker-ssh/README.md

 - Create `storage/` directory in root directory
 - Move your `debian.iso` into it

+For initial setup run:

 ```bash
 docker-compose -f first-setup.yml up -d
 ```

-Log in to `localhost:8006` via Browser.
+Log in to `localhost:8006` via Browser and setup your server using the GUI.

-After Debian Installation, run the following command:
+After Installation, run the following command:
 ```bash
 docker-compose up -d
 ```

 ### Test Networking Internally